 • Protect the integrity of the game by preventing and combating the use of performance enhancing drugs

 • The policy is targeted: It covers performance enhancing drugs – recreational drugs are excluded.
-A complete list of substances banned under the policy is attached.

 • The policy is diligent: it tests players all year round, it tests both urine and blood samples, and it recognizes previous positive test results from other leagues.

 • The policy is independent: sample collection and testing are assigned to an independent agency, which uses equipment, procedures and a lab that are state-of-the-art